New Zealand Railways Department: Government Railways Board

 Tough economic conditions and increasing competition from road transport led to calls for regulation of the land transport sector.
 In 1931 it was claimed half a million tons of freight had been lost to road transport.
 That year, the department carried 7.2 million passengers per year, down from 14.2 million in 1923.
 In 1930 a Royal Commission on Railways recommended that land transport should be "co-ordinated" and the following year Parliament passed the Transport Licensing Act 1931.
 The Act regulated the carriage of goods and entrenched the monopoly the department had on land transport.
 It set a minimum distance road transport operators could transport goods at 30 mi before they had to be licensed.
 The Act was repealed in 1982.

 Alongside these changes, in 1931 the Railways Department was briefly restructured into the Government Railways Board.
 Another Act of Parliament, the Government Railways Amendment Act 1931 was passed.
 The Railways Board was independent of the Government of the day and answered to the Minister of Finance.
 During this period the Prime Minister George Forbes was also Minister of Railways, and Minister of Finance was former Minister of Railways Gordon Coates.
-The Railways Board was abolished by the First Labour Government in 1936.
+The Railways Board was chaired by Herbert Harry Sterling, the former General Manager, and had 10 members from around the country.
+The Board stopped building on the Dargaville branch, Gisborne line, Main South Line, Nelson Section, Okaihau to Rangiahua line and Westport-Inangahua line.
+For that it was criticised by Bob Semple, the new Minister of Public Works, in a speech in 1935 and abolished by the First Labour Government in 1936.

 In 1933 plans for a new railway station and head office in Wellington were approved, along with the electrification of the Johnsonville Line (then still part of the North Island Main Trunk).
 The Wellington railway station and Tawa flat deviation were both completed in 1937.
 As part of attempts by NZR to win back passengers from private motor vehicles, the same year the first 56-foot carriages were introduced.